arjavpoudel/arjavpoudel.github.io/_pages/about.md

 📝 I like to write about a lot of things.
 Check out a few of my articles.

-# Projects
+## Projects

-### ✍🏼 Nepali Handwritten Character Recognition Tool
+#### ✍🏼 Nepali Handwritten Character Recognition Tool

-- Developed a deep learning model using convolutional neural networks in PyTorch to recognise handwritten Nepali characters, achieving over 97% accuracy utilising a limited training dataset.
+- I developed a deep learning model using CNNs in PyTorch to recognise handwritten Nepali characters, achieving over 97% accuracyn whilst utilising a limited training dataset.

 - Built a software tool with a real‑time handwriting recognition algorithm to showcase the model’s capabilities and release technology aimed to positively influence language learning and educational resources for underserved Nepali communities in the UK.

-## For more info

-More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+#### 🧠 Brain‑Computer Interface Research

+- Collaborated with the Human-Computer Interaction team at the University of St. Andrews to explore potential applications of Brain-Computer Interfaces (BCIs).
+- Conducted a comparative analysis of various BCI technologies, evaluating them based on key metrics such as neuronal recording scale, spatio-temporal resolution, and surgical invasiveness.
+- Presented research findings as part of my Scottish Baccalaureate in Science, earning a Distinction and demonstrating strong research capabilities in the field of BCIs.